hyperf/hyperf/docs/en/amqp.md

 ### Producer

-Create a `producer` using the `gen:amqp-producer` command.
-Here is an example of the `direct` type.
-For other types such as `fanout` and `topic`, just change the `type` in the producer and consumer.
+Use the `gen:amqp-producer` command to create a `producer`.
+Here is an example of `direct` type.
+For other types like `fanout`, `topic`, just change the `type` in the producer and consumer.

 ```bash
 php bin/hyperf.php gen:amqp-producer DelayDirectProducer
 ```

-In the DelayDirectProducer file, add `use ProducerDelayedMessageTrait;`, the example is as follows:
+In the DelayDirectProducer file, add `use ProducerDelayedMessageTrait;`, as shown below:

 ```php
 <?php